Leif Svensson

-Leif Svensson (born July 8, 1951 in Härnösand, Sweden) is a retired Swedish ice hockey player who played two seasons with the Washington Capitals in the late 70s.
+Leif Gunnar Svensson (born July 8, 1951) is a Swedish former ice hockey player.
+He played 121 games in the National Hockey League with the Washington Capitals during the 1978–79 and 1979–80 seasons.
+The rest of his career, which lasted from 1969 to 1982, was spent Sweden.

+Playing career

 Svensson played with Nacka HK, Södertälje SK, and Djurgårdens IF in Sweden before being signed as a free agent by the Washington Capitals on June 10, 1978.
-He played on the Sweden men's national ice hockey team, winning a bronze medal at the 1979 World Ice Hockey Championships.
+He played on the Swedish national team, winning a bronze medal at the 1979 World Championships.
 After his stint with the Capitals, Svensson played two years with Djurgården before retiring in 1982.